 The commissario looked like he was about to keel over.
 He pressed one hand to his mouth and one hand to his forehead.
 “No, no, no. Damn.”
 He sank into the chair beside the makeshift table and bit his fist.
 “You’re disgusting….
 All of you.
 I hope that when this city sinks into that damn bay, all of you drown in the damn ocean.”
 He shook his head.
 “If Theta finds out about this in his condition then…” He rose to a stand, shoved Cadence aside, and paced over to them.
 “If any of you value your damned lives, you better keep your mouths shut.
 If you think you’re suffering enough punishment now, then you’re in for a big damned surprise.”
 He whipped around to Cadence.
 “And you—”

 Cadence had made it over to the wall and was now spinning an item in her hands.
 It looked like the proto-conductor they had been using to open portals with.

 Tau’s hand immediately went to his suit pocket.
 His eyes widened.
 “You—”

 Cadence twirled the proto-conductor in-between her fingers and tapped it against the wall.
 Tau rushed forward just in time for Cadence to slip through the portal she’d made there.
 The portal closed as soon as she stepped through it leaving Tau to crash against the wall.

 Resistors are items we use in order to continue our goal of preventing the syzygy.
 Inside of them resides everything that makes us ourselves.
 Our souls, our memories, our vitae.
-Using these resistors on a recently deceased individual will allow our vitae and therefore—in a sense—they will become us.
+Using these resistors on a recently deceased individual will allow our vitae to mingle with them, and therefore—in a sense—they will become us.
 The ethics and effectiveness of this is constantly debated, but we hope that we will only have to continue this for a short while longer.10.08.1601, Entry 105, ELPIS Records